Please note that all things associated with the Florida Gators are not eligible for Jarrett’s rankings due to his natural bias.

 2. Louisiana State University– It is quite expensive to fly to New Orleans, plus we went for an extra day in New Orleans and ate well overall.
 Hotels were not that bad nor was the car.
 Oh wait, $168 in gambling losses.

-3. Ohio State University – Many factors at play here, but first and foremost is a ridiculously expensive game ticket.
+4. Ohio State University – Many factors at play here, but first and foremost is a ridiculously expensive game ticket.
 Almost double what we have paid anywhere else.
-A not cheap flight and an expensive hotel, plus some gambling loses, has this game come in at number 3.
-Quite frankly, I don’t know how this game was not #1.
+A not cheap flight and an expensive hotel, plus some gambling loses, has this game come in at #4.
+Quite frankly, I don’t know how this game is not higher.

 Note: Notre Dame with an additional plane ticket and misc costs for my son to attend, still did not make the Top 5 most expensive.
 That just shows how expensive the above trips were.
 Especially considering that #1 did not even involve a plane ticket.